lumeland/lume.land/plugins/imagick.md

 </lume-code>

+This file assigns this data to all image pages in this folder and subfolders (see [Shared data](../docs/creating-pages/shared-data.md) for more info about `_data` files).
+The plugin will read the data, resize all images to 200x200 and convert them to webp format.

 ## Multiple outputs

-With this code, the plugin will resize all images to 200x200 and convert to webp format.
 If you need to create multiple versions of the same image file (for responsive design, for example), use an array of values.
 Make sure to include the `suffix` key to generate different names of the output files:

 <lume-code>